 - No annual fee

-The Wells Fargo Reflect℠ Card offers the longest 0 percent intro APR period of all Wells Fargo cards—you’ll have at least 18 months to pay down transferred balances without accruing interest charges.
-And as a reward for on-time minimum payments, you’ll receive a three-month extension when that 18-month period ends.
+The Wells Fargo Reflect® Card offers the longest 0 percent intro APR period of all Wells Fargo cards—you’ll have at least 18 months to pay down transferred balances without accruing interest charges.
+And as a reward for on-time minimum payments, you’ll receive a three-month extension when that 18-month period ends (followed by 15.99 percent to 27.99 percent variable APR).

 Wells Fargo Active Cash Card

-- 0 percent introductory APR for 15 months from account opening on purchases and qualifying balance transfers (15.24 percent to 25.24 percent variable APR thereafter)
+- 0 percent introductory APR for 15 months from account opening on purchases and qualifying balance transfers (17.99 percent, 22.99 percent, or 27.99 percent variable APR thereafter)

 - $200 cash bonus after spending $1,000 on purchases in the first three months